Skip to Content

 State Implementation Plans

 Federal law also requires states to prepare implementation plans for air quality (SIP) to identify how the NAAQS in nonattainment areas will ultimately be met.
-In Wisconsin, this is the responsibility of the Wisconsin Department of Natural Resources.
+In Wisconsin, this is the responsibility of the WDNR.
 The attainment demonstration included in the SIP takes into account many different emission source sectors.
+Wisconsin SIPs can be found at the EPA website.

 Determining Conformity